Ox-tongue pastry

-Ox-tongue pastry (牛脷酥 (niúlìsū, ngau^{4} lei^{6} sou^{1})) or horse-ear pastry (馬耳 (mǎěr)), also referred to as Chinese doughnut, is a Chinese pastry that is popular in south China in the provinces of Guangdong and Fujian.
+Ox-tongue pastry (牛脷酥 (niúlìsū, ngau^{4} lei^{6} sou^{1})) or horse-ear pastry (馬耳 (mǎěr)), is a Chinese pastry that is popular in south China in the provinces of Guangdong and Fujian.
 It is a fried dough food that is elliptical in shape and resembles an ox tongue or a horse ear.
 The pastry texture is chewy, with a soft interior and a crunchy crust.
 Ox-tongue pastry is lightly sweetened, and eaten as part of breakfast with soy milk.
-The pastry is made in a similar way as Youtiao, however, sugar is added to the flour.
+The pastry is made in a similar way as Youtiao, with sugar typically added to the flour.